center-for-threat-informed-defense/security-stack-mappings/docs/mapping_format.md

 # Mapping Format

-Below is the structure of the data format that captures the details of how a security control maps to ATT&CK techniques.
+Below is the structure of the data format that captures the details of how a security control maps to ATT&CK (sub-)techniques.
+The type, description and required attributes of each field are provided in the subsequent sections along with an example mapping file.

 <img src="DataFormatEntityDiagram.png" width="900px">

-_Above:  Entity Diagram for Data Mapping Format_
+*Above:  Entity Diagram for Data Mapping Format*

-Details of each field are provided in the subsequent section along with an example mapping file.

 ## Data Dictionary
 ### Top Level Metadata Fields